TumugantiVennela/Defense-Against-Label-Flipping-Attack/README.md

-# Data Poisoning Attacks Against Federated Learning Systems
+# Defense Against Label Flipping Attack

 Code for the this 2023 paper: Defense Against Label Flipping Attack